Claudia Jordan

+Early life and beauty pageants

+Jordan was born on April 12, 1973, in Providence, Rhode Island.
+Upon graduating from Baldwin Wallace University with a degree in broadcasting and journalism, Jordan competed in and won the Miss Rhode Island Teen USA beauty pageant in 1990, she then competed in Miss Teen USA 1990, but did not advance to the semifinals.
+In 1997, she was crowned Miss Rhode Island USA; that year, she made top ten in the Miss USA 1997 pageant, once again representing Rhode Island.

 Career

+After beginning her career as an actress, with minor roles in That's So Raven and the 2002 film Simone, Jordan received greater notoriety when she began serving as one of Barker's Beauties on The Price Is Right (2001–2003) during the show's twenty-ninth through thirty-second seasons.

-Jordan appeared on the second season of The Celebrity Apprentice.
+In 2009, Jordan appeared on the second season of The Celebrity Apprentice.
 In the series, celebrities raise money for a charity of their choice; Jordan selected the NAPSAC Foundation as her charity.
 She was later asked to return to compete on the All-Star version of The Celebrity Apprentice.
 She was then hired by Apprentice host Donald Trump to co-host the Miss Universe 2009 pageant from the Bahamas alongside Billy Bush.

 Jordan's first hosting job was for Fox Sports West as a red-carpet correspondent for 54321 and also appeared on The Best Damn Sports Show Period.
 She then went on E! and The Style Network as the co-host of The Modern Girl's Guide to Life for two seasons.
 After that, she was asked to join BET's late night sports talk show Ballers with John Salley, Guy Torry and Hugh Douglas.
 Jordan was also a standout on the satellite radio show The Foxxhole alongside Jamie Foxx, who then gave her, her own weekly show on Sirius/XM Radio on The Foxxhole, called "The Claudia Jordan Show".

 Jordan also co-hosted on "Reach Around Radio".
 Jordan was a co-host on Tameka Cottle's talk show Tiny's Tonight alongside Tamar Braxton and rapper Trina.
 The television pilot aired in December 2012 on VH1.
 Jordan also hosted a travel show for AT&T called The Summer of Adventure.
 In October 2014, it was announced that Jordan would be joining the cast of The Real Housewives of Atlanta as a main housewife for its seventh season while simultaneously working as a co-host on the nationally syndicated Rickey Smiley Morning Show.
 Jordan also often appears as a contributor on CNN and HLN.
 She went on to star in TV One's The Next 15 and lead her own morning show in Dallas, The Morning Rush, which was the top-rated R&B Morning show in Dallas.
 She currently hosts two talk shows on Fox Soul: Cocktails with Queens (co-starring Vivica A. Fox, Syleena Johnson, and LisaRaye McCoy) and Tea G-I-F (with Al Reynolds and Funky Dineva).